 Political instability, civil unrest, and other threats in countries the Group plans to expand could pose significant challenges to the network expansion efforts, which aim to improve connectivity between regions.

-The Security team performs a quarterly assessment of country threats and continuously monitors military activities using surveillance systems and intelligence gathering to track and analyse movements, operations, and developments across various regions.
+ges systems and intelligence gathering to track on and analyse movements, operations, and ove developments across various regions.

 People risk